UoA-eResearch/mytardis_ingestion/README.md

 * MYTARDIS_STORAGE_BOX: the name of the storage box in MyTardis in which the datafiles are being stored
 * FILEHANDLER_S3_BUCKET: the S3 bucket to create objects in when moving from 'local' storage
 * FILEHANDLER_REMOTE_ROOT: the root directory which the relative file paths relate to in the object store
+* FILEHANDLER_STAGING_ROOT: the root directory on the staging server which the relative file paths relate to
+* FILEHANDLER_S3_ENDPOINT_URL: the endpoint URL
+* FILEHANDLER_S3_THRESHOLD: the file size above which multipart uploading will be used
+* FILEHANDLER_BLOCKSIZE: the chunk size for multipart uploading.

 # Dictionary formats for ingestion into MyTardis using the MyTardisUploader class